eficode-academy/rf-katas/exercises/02-robot-syntax.md

 You need to open the source code for the web page to find the element IDs.

-To verify that welcome page is visible you can check the page content, url and title.
-With the Browser-library, vefications (or assertions) can be done in combination with the `Get ...`-keywords, for example `Get Title    ==    Welcome Page`.
+To verify that welcome page is visible you can check the page content, URL and title.
+With the Browser-library, verifications (or assertions) can be done in combination with the `Get ...`-keywords, for example `Get Title    ==    Welcome Page`.
 More information at https://marketsquare.github.io/robotframework-browser/Browser.html#Assertions.

 After you've successfully run the test case with `robot robot/login.robot` you should see output like this: